lasselukkari/SerialChiller/README.md

 <img src="https://i.imgur.com/62l8ALO.jpg" width="600">

+Make sure that the thumb screws are properly tightened or remove them completely.
+A loose thumb screw head may short circuit the electronics and cause permanent damage to the attached devices.

 When used with an extension cable the long thumbscrews can be replaced with #4-40 jackscrews.
 This will also further improve the wifi signal quality.

 ## Power Source